-The Quad Enable (QE) bit is a non-volatile Read/Write bit in the Status Register that allows Quad operation.
-The default value of QE bit is 1 and it cannot be changed, so that the IO2 and IO3 pins are enabled all the time
+The Quad Enable (QE) bit is permanently set to "1" and cannot be changed.
+The flash always performs Quad I/O mode, the IO2 and IO3 pins are enabled all the time.

-EP_FAIL bit.
+EP FAIL bit.

-The Erase/Program Fail bit is a read only bit which shows the status of the last Program/Erase (PP, QPP, QIPP, SE, BE32K, BE, CE and ERSCUR, PRSCUR) operation.
-The bit will be set to "1" if the program/erase operation failed or interrupted by reset or the program/erase region was protected.
+The Erase/Program Fail bit is a read only bit which shows the status of the last Program/Erase (PP, QPP, SE, BE32K, BE, CE and ERSCUR, PRSCUR) operation.
+The bit will be set to "1"if the program/erase operation failed or interrupted by reset or the program/erase region was protected.
 It will be automatically cleared to "0" if the next program/erase operation succeeds.
 Please note that it will not interrupt or stop any operation in the flash memory.